Mount Saint Mary College offers bachelor’s and master’s degree programs, administered by two College admissions areas.

 The Mount has reciprocal agreements with Dutchess Community College, Orange County Community College, Nassau County Community College, Rockland Community College, Ulster County Community College, and Westchester Community College.

 The ADC program offers in-classroom, hybrid, and fully-online courses to provide greater flexibility for the nontraditional student.
-It offers several programs of study: accounting, business, human services, interdiscipinary degree toward education, nursing, the hybrid RN to BS in nursing, and psychology.
+It offers several programs of study: accounting, business, human services, interdisciplinary, interdisciplinary degree toward education, nursing, the hybrid RN to BS in nursing, and psychology.
 By participating fully in this flexible program, a student may earn up to 48 credits per year.
+The prerequisite for Adult Students in ADCP who wish to take ENG 1010 (College Writing) at Mount Saint Mary College is to be determined by the Director of Adult Degree Completion Programs.

 The academic year is divided into shorter sessions, with courses offered Monday/Wednesday evenings, Tuesday/Thursday evenings, or Saturdays.
 The combination of hybrid courses and online learning with the Mount’s personalized advisement and adaptable scheduling allows more adults to obtain a bachelor’s degree in the shortest time period.
 Through individualized counseling, students are encouraged to establish a realistic educational plan that suits their long-term goals, while fulfilling family and work responsibilities.
 For more information, contact the Office of Admissions for Graduate and Adult Degree Completion Programs by sending an email to email@example.com, or call 845-569-3225.